Highlight

 2020s

 Market research has evolved significantly over the past century, and it continues to evolve today.
-As new technologies and techniques emerge, we can expect to see even more rapid advancements in the field of market research, allowing companies to gain deeper insights into consumer behavior and make more informed business decisions.
+As new technologies and techniques emerge, insights teams can gain deeper understanding of consumer behavior—and act on it faster than ever.